ArtOfCode-/concaten/README.md

       to play with the language and try to break it.
 * [ ] Documentation - 1.0
   Including demo code, a detailed up-to-date list of every default global word
-    (like `if`) and what they do, as well as a brief overview of how Concaten works, how to install it, and what the command-line arguments are.
+    (like `if`) and what they do, every built-in method, and a brief overview of how Concaten works, as well as how to install it and what the command-line arguments are.
-  In theory, mostly done (because of the spec), but in practice, it probably
+  In theory, mostly done (because of the spec, and you did this while writing
-    should be rewritten.
+    the standard library, *right*?), but in practice, it probably should be rewritten.
 * ***Take a break.*** You just wrote an entire programming language.
 Give it a week or two, play with it a little, but don't start working on the next bits.
   Bugfixes only.